-- 1. Deferred compensation If you made a deferred compensation contribution for the tax year, the amount of the contribution is not included in the federal adjusted gross income as stated in Box 1 on your W-2 form.
-The Social Security and Medicare taxes on the W-2 must be reduced for the purposes of reporting household income on the HI-144.
-To report the correct value on Line o, multiply the amount stated in Box 1 on the W-2 by 7.65%. - 2.
+1. Deferred compensation - If you made a deferred compensation contribution for the tax year, the amount of the contribution is not included in the federal Adjusted Gross Income as stated in Box 1 on your Form W-2, Wage and Tax Statement.
+The Social Security and Medicare taxes on the W-2 must be reduced for

+- the purposes of reporting household income on the HI-144.
+Generally, this amount is 7.65% of the amount stated in Box 1 on the W-2. - 2.
 Military pay Multiplying the amount stated in Box 1 on the W-2 by 7.65% provides the correct value for this deduction. - 3.
 Allocated tips In addition to the figures included on the W-2, add the Social Security and Medicare payments you made as the result of completing federal Form 4137.

-Self-Employed Social Security and Medicare Taxes Paid Self-employed claimants may subtract from household income the amount from federal Schedule SE, Section A, Line 5, or Section B, Line 12, that represents the Social Security and Medicare taxes paid for 2017 for income reported on HI-144.
+Self-Employed Social Security and Medicare Taxes Paid Self-employed claimants may subtract from household income the amount from federal Schedule SE (Form 1040), Self-Employment Tax, Section A, Line 5, or Section B, Line 12, that represents the Social Security and Medicare taxes paid for 2018 for income reported on Schedule HI-144.
 For income not required to be reported upon which Social Security and Medicare taxes were paid, multiply the income not reported on HI-144 by 15.3% and subtract the result from the federal Schedule SE amount.
 The amount of Social Security and Medicare taxes reported on this line includes the allowable deduction for one-half self-employment tax on federal Form 1040, Line 27.
 You may be asked for a copy of your federal Schedule SE.